MileHacker Logo

 After the wars and the canal's reopening in 1975, Suez embarked on a period of reconstruction and revitalization.
 The city rebuilt its homes, infrastructure, and commercial capabilities.

-• Extensive rebuilding efforts across the city.
+• Extensive rebuilding efforts city-wide.

 • Modern infrastructure development to support maritime trade.